ghiscoding/slickgrid-universal/README.md

   - this can then be used by any Framework (Angular, Aurelia, VanillaJS, ...)
 - `@slickgrid-universal/excel-export`: export to Excel (xls/xlsx)
 - `@slickgrid-universal/file-export`: export to text file (csv/txt)
-- `@slickgrid-universal/graphql`: GraphQL querying (support Filter/Sort/Pagination) - COMING SOON
+- `@slickgrid-universal/graphql`: GraphQL querying (support Filter/Sort/Pagination with a GraphQL backend Server)
-- `@slickgrid-universal/odata`: OData querying (support Filter/Sort/Pagination) - COMING SOON
+- `@slickgrid-universal/odata`: OData querying (support Filter/Sort/Pagination with an OData backend Server)
 - `@slickgrid-universal/vanilla-bundle`: a vanilla TypeScript/JavaScript implementation (framework-less)
   - &nbsp;
 - **Standalone Package**